Run a content-resolver action on a private thread, invoking callbacks on the caller's thread when done.

 it stays open.

-actually does shut down, using the protected realClose
+actually does shut down, using the protected realClose method,

 which will shut down threads, close files, or whatever.